GiovanniL19/material-management/README.md

 # Materials Management System

-University Assignment: The materials management is designed for a bike company, it stores and manages suppliers, stock, and deliveries.
+University Assignment: The materials management system is designed for a fictitious bike company.
+The system stores and manages suppliers, stock, purchase requisitions and deliveries.

 Status: **BETA**